Buy More & Save Up to $15/Order + Free US Shipping Over $99! Click Here.

 Now, you've waited long enough and it's time to start using your homemade extract.
 There are a few things to remember as you begin.

-Because your diced vanilla beans are in the bottle, the bottom of your bottle will contain a lot of seeds.
+If you cut, diced or sliced your vanilla beans, the bottom of your bottle will contain a lot of seeds.
 Some people love seeds and others don't.
-If you fall into the latter category, then simply pour all of your extract from the bottle into a measuring cup through a sifter or a strainer.
-(Some people use coffee filters) This will remove all of the beans and the seeds and it will make the product easier to pour.
+If you fall into the latter category, then simply pour all of your extract from the bottle into a measuring cup through a coffee filter or a strainer.
+This will remove all of the beans and the seeds and it will make the product easier to pour.
 (The vanilla beans will feel very slimy.
 That's 100% normal after sitting in alcohol for months.)

-You can now set all of the beans and seeds aside to dry them and use them for powders, sugars or, as we'll outline below, more extract.
+You can now set all of the beans and seeds aside to dry them and use them for powders, sugars or, you can start your first Mother Jar.

 By removing the beans and the seeds, it means that your vanilla extract will not continue to extract.
 You have reached maximum sweetness.
 By leaving the beans and the seeds in, however, your vanilla extract will continue to become sweeter as time goes on.
 It's 100% your decision.

 That's it!
-Vanilla Extract making in just 7 easy steps!
+Vanilla Extract making in just a few steps!
 Please share your pictures and your experiences with us because we love to hear of your original creations and what you make with your extracts.

 Once you have a taste of real, pure vanilla extract, you'll never go back.